Book Review: Never Look Back

 Never Look Back by Lilliam Rivera is a modern Afro-Latinx retelling of the Greek myth Eurydice and Orpheus.
 Rivera is the well-known author of the young adult books The Education of Margot Sanchez and Dealing in Dreams.
 Her newest release wonderfully meshes our modern day with the elements of a classic, well-known story.
 Thank you to Bloomsbury YA and NetGalley for a digital ARC of this book in exchange for an honest review.

 I love our main characters, Eury and Pheus.
 Pheus is a musically gifted young man who is living his best life wooing the ladies and hanging out with his friends in the Bronx.
-Eury is visiting her cousin, Penelope, for the summer in the hopes that a change of scenery can help her heal from the trauma and anxiety of surviving Hurricane Maria in Puerto Rico.
+Eury is visiting her cousin, Penelope, for the summer, hoping that a change of scenery can help her heal from the trauma and anxiety of surviving Hurricane Maria in Puerto Rico.
 She is also followed by a menacing spirit, Ato, whom she desperately wants to be rid of.
 I thoroughly enjoyed every moment of this book!
 I found myself on the edge of my seat, even though I know this tragic myth very well.

 The book starts off rooted in reality, so I was a bit up in the air about whether this was a loose retelling or not.
-But, about halfway through the book, the tone changes and we are immersed in the mythical.
+But, about halfway through the book, the tone changes, and we are immersed in the mythical.
 I love the latter part of the book because of that.
 Rivera does a great job of updating this classic story.
 The way elements of our modern world are literally and metaphorically intertwined with the themes and elements of this Greek myth is very well done.
 Gentrification, white supremacy, and environmental racism are presented through a mythical lens.
 The way the individual experiences of the characters fit into a larger narrative of racial inequality in our society really elevated this book into more than just a fun, light YA read.
 (Although parts of this read are definitely fun!)

 Mental health, religion, and spirituality intertwine and balance in a way that I appreciate.
 Eury, who is dealing with a very real evil spirit, still addresses her struggles with mental health in a realistic, and ultimately positive, way.
 People are haunted by demons, real or imagined, and the way that Rivera addresses this is very well done.